gbaeke/quick-guides/helm/README.md

 # to check the template with a user-defined value
-helm template . --set image.tag=HELLO | grep HELLO  # will show the line that sets image
+helm template . --set image.tag=HELLO | grep HELLO  # will show the line that sets image helm template . --set replicaCount=10 autoscaling.enabled=false # replicas in deployment only set when autoscaling disabled

+# setting a lot of user-defined values with --set is annoying; we can create a values file in the current folder
+cat << EOF > myvalues.yaml
+replicaCount: 10
+autoscaling:
+  enabled: false
+EOF

+# now use the values file; we will test with helm template but this will work with install and upgrade as well
+helm template . --values myvalues.yaml | grep replicas # should show 10

 ```